ristiisa/pocketrgb-et/README.md

-# Pocket Monsters Red, Green, and Blue in English
+# Pocket Monsters - Red, Green, and Blue Version

+## Translation > Localization
-**pocketrgb-english** serves as a dissassembly base, based on the Japanese releases of the Generation 1 Pocket Monsters games.
+**pocketrgb-en**  is a Gen 1 dissassembly, based on the japanese releases subtitled 'Pocket Monsters'.
+The idea came from my original hunt for a 1 to 1 translation of the japanese games that I could never find!
+I started thinking about doing it myself when I found an extremely good rom hack by ShaneM and later maintained by Montblanc.
+It took a lot of hunting but I found it's history through archive.org.
+On a closed forum I found posts where ShaneM made it clear they must have spoke japanese.
+In one of their earliest post they refrences getting the japanese version of red and having gone through them both side by side to compare the existing translation.
+After which he went through and fixed all the censoring and other missing content.
+This made their rom now the closest thing I was going to find to a 1 to 1 translation.
+Unfortunatly they kept the Pokémon logo and all the North Amarican names.
+We want Dr. Okido starting our japanese adventure not some Amarican named after a tree (love you Prof Oak).

-Based off of Masaru2's work on pokejp the goal of **pocketrgb-english** is to act as more of a "translation" and less of a localization.
-Masaru2's work has been great but I am surprised no one has made a version of RGB with Japanes names.
-Pokejp changes all the text and pokedex entries to match, but they are skipping all the pokemon and character names.
-So I will be going through each Pokemon and Character and replace their names with the closest Hepburn and Romaji versions that will fit.
-This way I can enjoy the Drunken man with original names while I play the closest thing to a "translation" of the Japanese versions that I can manage!
+Later as I struggled to binary hack these changes in, Anon822 on the pokecommunity forum pointed me towards pokejp!!
+I immediately forked it and started **pocketrgb-en** with the goal of comparing pokejp to ShaneM and Montblanc's work to do my best to create a "translation" that feels less like a localization.
+Masaru2's work has been great but I am surprised no one has made a version of RGB with Japanese names.
+Pokejp changes all the text and pokedex entries though so that saves me a lot of work and allows me to just compare the final text from both.
+After which I will go through each Pokémon and Character and replace their names with the closest Hepburn and Romaji versions that will fit.
+This way I can enjoy the Drunken man with original names while I play!!
+This will be the closest thing to a "translation" that I can manage without speaking Japanese.

 It builds the following ROMs: